Curl (mathematics)

-In vector calculus, the curl is a vector operator that describes the infinitesimal circulation of a vector field in three-dimensional Euclidean space.
-The curl at a point in the field is represented by a vector whose length and direction denote the magnitude and axis of the maximum circulation.
+In vector calculus, the curl, also known as rotor, is a vector operator that describes the infinitesimal circulation of a vector field in three-dimensional Euclidean space.
+The curl at a point in the field is represented by a vector whose length and direction denote the magnitude and axis of the maximum circulation respectively.
 The curl of a field is formally defined as the circulation density at each point of the field.

 A vector field whose curl is zero is called irrotational.
 The curl is a form of differentiation for vector fields.
 The corresponding form of the fundamental theorem of calculus is Stokes' theorem, which relates the surface integral of the curl of a vector field to the line integral of the vector field around the boundary curve.